 Bajool-Port Alma Road pavement widening and safety upgrades

-We are delivering pavement widening and safety works on the Bajool-Port Alma Road to improve the productivity, resilience and safety of the Port Alma connection to the Bruce Highway.
+Pavement widening and safety works on the Bajool-Port Alma Road will improve the productivity, resilience and safety of the Port Alma connection to the Bruce Highway.

 The objective of this Northern Australia Road Program project is to enable efficient access to Central and Northern Queensland markets from this busy port, an essential part of the state's Key Freight Routes network.

 This 26km link services Port Alma for the transfer of a range of commodities for the export and domestic market including Class 1 explosives and ammonium nitrate, bulk cargo, tallow and fuel (bulk liquids) distributed to Rockhampton and the greater Central Queensland area.
 The road link also provide access to Cheetham Salt and solar farms adjacent to Port Alma Road.

 Port Alma also services project related activities in Central and Northern Queensland including the recent LNG industry expansion, as the import entry for steel pipes for the LNG gas pipelines throughout Queensland.

 The Northern Australia Roads Program is delivering updates to high priority roads in northern Australia essential to the movement of people and freight to support the North’s economic development.

 The Northern Australia Audit – Infrastructure for a Developing North Report (2015) identified the need for port infrastructure to both sustain export levels and also the expansion of exports from Central and Northern Australia industries.